joshbegley/nyt-latest/README.md

 https://www.nytimes.com/interactive/2026/06/26/us/trump-dc-golf-course.html

 **Earthquake Tests Growing Ties Between U.S. and Venezuela**\
-`The Trump administration said it would commit aid, as it expands U.S. commercial interests in Venezuela beyond oil.`\
+`The Trump administration said it would commit aid, at a time when it has been expanding U.S. commercial interests in Venezuela beyond oil.`\
 https://www.nytimes.com/2026/06/26/us/politics/trump-venezuela-earthquake-aid.html

 **On the Streets of New York’s Little Haiti, Panic After Court Ruling**\